inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

     - `invenio rdm-records add-to-fixture resourcetypes`
     - Note that this will change the title, but will not delete the `publication-thesis` from your data stores.
 Deletion is done in step 4.

-3. Run the publication dissertation migration script:
+3. Run the publication dissertation migration script.
+This will automatically change any existing record and draft with resource type `publication-thesis` to `publication-dissertation`.

     ```shell
     # if using uv